30th Jul 2019

 2. Define your scope and timeline

-As technology is changing at such a rapid rate, it’s important that the agility of your incoming IT Infrastructure matches the speed you do business at and are able to flexibly match this with developing your IT Strategy.
+As technology is changing at such a rapid rate, it’s important that the agility of your incoming IT infrastructure matches the speed you do business at and are able to flexibly match this with developing your IT strategy.

-3. Review your existing IT Infrastructure
+3. Review your existing IT infrastructure

 4. Create a roadmap

 Defining the overall technology architecture should be the first step, as this is made up of the major software, hardware and other tools your organisation will be using.
-Breaking this down to department specific technologies and considering how these different parts of your architecture fit together is also a huge advantage.
+Breaking this down to department-specific technologies and considering how these different parts of your architecture fit together is also a huge advantage.

 5. Establish your metrics

-You need to make sure that when you are developing a business IT strategy that it is functional and also cost effective.
+You need to make sure that when you are developing a business IT strategy that it is functional and cost-effective.
 KPIs should be identified to help analyse performance over time, not only is this important but also tracking the range of metrics is important too.
 This can help your organisation be more proactive in the identification and the solving of underlying issues before they impact your end users.

 We would love